lemieux-lab/BamQuery/docs/source/command.rst

 		                        Genome mouse releases : M24 / M30
 		  --th_out TH_OUT       Threshold to assess expression comparation with other tissues
-		  --dbSNP DBSNP         Human dbSNP : 149 / 151 / 155 / 0
+		  --dbSNP DBSNP         Human dbSNP : 149 / 151 / 155
-		  --c                   Take into account the only common SNPs from the dbSNP database chosen
+		  --c                   Take into account only common SNPs from the dbSNP database chosen
-		  --strandedness        Take into account strandedness of the samples --light               Display only the count and norm count for peptides and regions
+		  --strandedness        Take into account the strandedness of the samples --light               Display only the count and norm count for peptides and regions
 		  --sc                  Query Single Cell Bam Files
 		  --var                 Keep Variants Alignments
-		  --maxmm               Allows STAR to generate high amount of alignments --overlap             Count overlapping reads
+		  --maxmm               Enable STAR to generate a large number of alignments --overlap             Count overlapping reads
 		  --plots               Plot biotype pie-charts
 		  --m                   Mouse genome